ReachableCEO/ReachableCEOFulltimeResume/ancillary-support-files/CharlesNWybleCandidateInfo.md

 | Last project                          | Contract, ended October 2024                                             |
 | DOB                                   | 09/14                                                                    |
 | Total IT/career experience            | 22 years                                                                 |

-If the above is in alignment with this opportunity, please feel free to send me an RTR with the best rate you can offer.